kg4ydw/noacli/documentation/Readme-feedback.md

 "tree" would get rearranged each time you switch pages to make the current page the root (and it would have cycles).

-There are other ideas for this to encourage exploration of random man pages.
+There are other ideas for this to encourage exploration of random man pages, like keeping a database of visited pages, suggesting an unviewed page a day to read, etc.

 # Other output formatters and visualizers